The best deals on affordable tech from Apple to Samsung for everyone on your list

 Which Cyber Monday deals on affordable tech are best?

-Cyber Monday is known for great deals on name-brand products, including some of today’s most popular electronic.
-Several of BestReviews’ favorite brands are available at steep discounts, making the day after Thanksgiving an ideal time to upgrade your collection.
+Cyber Monday is known for great deals on name-brand products, including some of today’s most popular electronics.
+Several of BestReviews’ favorite brands are available at steep discounts, making today an ideal time to upgrade your collection.
 We’re finding the best electronics deals this year and adding them here, so it’ll be easier for you to find great discounts.

-So far, we’ve seen great deals on popular products including the Fire TV Stick 4K, JBL Flip 6 and Fitbit Versa 4.
+So far, we’ve seen great deals on popular products including the Fire TV S, ck 4K, JBL Flip 6 and Fitbit Versa 4.

 Trending deals for Cyber Monday